EyasuHH/sagaead/README.md

 4. **For  a  .dat  file  with  1  million  lines,how  many times would this resizing occur?
 What about with 1 billion or 1 trillion?**
   --------
+    1 mil: 1000, 1 bil: 10000, 1 tril: 100000

+5. **Instead of a DStack interface, pretend you were given a fully-functional FIFO Queue class.
+How might you implement this project (i.e.,

+   **simulate a Stack) with one or more instances of a FIFO Queue**

+6. **Write pseudocode for your push and pop operations.
+Assume your Queue class provides the operations enqueue, dequeue,

+   **isEmpty, and size.**